antoniomd-fi/RecipesApp/README.md

 # RecipesApp

-App to search and consult different recipes.
+The best App to search and consult different recipes.

 This project is part of phase 2 of the Santander and BEDU scholarship.